Degradation of domains with sequential field application: Discussion

 In particular, for Pt/Co/Pt where $\tilde A_n=14 pJ/m$ and $\tilde K=364 kJ/m^3$~\cite{metaxas2007creep}, the analogy shows that our simulated system has a lateral size of $\simeq 18 \mu m$, which is smaller than the domains studied experimentally in Ref.~\cite{domenichini2019transient}, where the initial domain area after nucleation is $\sim 4700 \mu m^2$ (giving an effective radius of $\sim 39 \mu m$).
 This difference could explain why our circular simulated domain collapses completely after a hundred $N_{AC}$ cycles, while in the experiments thousands of cycles can be studied before the domain collapses.
 However, the domain area reduction in the experiments and in our simulations follows the same functional behavior as a function of the number of applied AC cycles.
 A linear combination of an exponentially decreasing and a linearly decreasing functions fits the area reduction very well but a justification of the microscopic origin of behavior is still lacking.
-In this direction, our work provides valuable information to develop a theory describing these phenomena. \nccom{The linear part may be attributed to the local curvature of domains that induces an effective field whose contribution becomes more important when a domain is shrinking.
-While, as we have shown, the exponential part dominating at small number of AC cycles is the result of the interplay between the local curvature contribution and disorder effects.}
+In this direction, our work provides valuable information to develop a theory describing these phenomena.
+The linear part may be attributed to the local curvature of domains that induces an effective field whose contribution becomes more important when a domain is shrinking.
+While, as we have shown, the exponential part dominating at small number of AC cycles is the result of \nccom{disorder effects, where the initial state of the domain wall plays a crucial role}.

-The roughness exponents characterizing the geometry of domain walls are in excellent agreement with the ones reported in the experiments.
-However, we note that the mean values of the exponents we obtain are systematically slightly higher than those observed in the experiments, even if the discrepancy lies within the error bars of both data-sets.
-This discrepancy could potentially lead to the question if this is a sign of new physics which needs to be understood, or if the model requires additional improvement.
-This question should be addressed in further experimental and theoretical investigations.
-One possible approach \nccom{to further optimize the description} is to consider a similar model, but with other disorder types (as discussed for example in~\cite{caballero2018magnetic}).
-The relation between exponents describing dynamic and static features of domain walls could give insight into how the geometry and dynamics of domains are related.